Hydrogen Boiler Guide Plus The Best Hydrogen Ready Boiler 2023

-- Hydrogen can be expensive to produce – At the moment, there are two methods that can be used to produce hydrogen – electrolysis and Steam Methane Reforming (SMR) but both of these methods are currently expensive to conduct, so it may not be feasible for them to be performed on a mass scale.
+At the moment, there are two methods that can be used to produce hydrogen – electrolysis and Steam Methane Reforming (SMR) but both of these methods are currently expensive to conduct, so it may not be feasible for them to be performed on a mass scale.

-- Hydrogen is a flammable gas – Hydrogen is highly a flammable type of gas.
+Hydrogen is highly a flammable type of gas.
 In addition to this, it does not have a smell.
 These factors pose a significant health and safety risk.
 Due to this, risk assessments and safety precautions will need to be conducted in order to make sure that all hydrogen-ready boiler systems are safe to use.

-- Hydrogen can be difficult to store – Due to the fact that hydrogen is lighter in weight than natural gas, it can be more difficult to store and transport.
+Due to the fact that hydrogen is lighter in weight than natural gas, it can be more difficult to store and transport.
 The most effective solution for this is for the gas to be turned into a liquid and then stored at a low temperature.

-- The production of hydrogen can cause carbon emissions – Although hydrogen-ready boilers are being marketed as a more low-carbon, energy-efficient alternative to gas boilers, it can be argued that the actual production of hydrogen adds to global carbon emissions.
+Although hydrogen-ready boilers are being marketed as a more low-carbon, energy-efficient alternative to gas boilers, it can be argued that the actual production of hydrogen adds to global carbon emissions.

 These systems may emit less carbon during operation, but the process required to produce hydrogen involves the burning of fossil fuels.